mike-weiner/display-event-locations-tec/README.md

 Yes!
 You can choose to display just the name of the location or the name of the location and the full address of the location underneath the location name.
 See the [screenshots](https://wordpress.org/plugins/display-event-locations-tec/#screenshots) for all of the different ways you can display information within the tooltip.

-See the FAQ titled "How do I display the street address underneath the location name within the looptip?" (below) to learn how to enable the street address within the tooltip.
+See the FAQ titled "How do I display the street address underneath the location name within the tooptip?" (below) to learn how to enable the street address within the tooltip.

-### How do I change the phrase "Location: " that is diplayed before the name of an event's venue/location within the tooltip?
+### How do I change the phrase "Location: " that is displayed before the name of an event's venue/location within the tooltip?

-Hover over `Settings` in the left-hand sidebar within the administration area of your Wordpress website.
+Hover over `Settings` in the left-hand sidebar within the administration area of your WordPress website.
 Click on `Display Event Location for The Events Calendar` from the flyout that appears.

 Once the page loads, click the edit the text within the `Tooltip Message Before Venue/Location Name` textbox.